merlinis12/Downstream-Analysis-of-RNA-Seq-Results/README.md

-BUT  How de=oes pathway enrichment analysis work?
+BUT  How does pathway enrichment analysis work?

 Pathway enrichment analysis needs 3 ingredients.